 Personally, I am also a learner in my own garden, which is an ongoing experiment.

-There are 6 sections, plus a list of plants no longer in the garden, but which were there in the past:
+There are 6 sections, plus a list of plants that are no longer grown, and why:

 Trees - Vines and Climbers - Shrubs - Perennials - Self-propagating Biennials and Annuals - Annuals needing hand planting

 The lists are in alphabetical order, and the Design notes below will help to put the information in context.

 Important Note:- - This is an Australian website

 References to the medicinal use of herbs are not to be used as a guide for self-treatment.
 If you are interested in the medicinal use of any herb, you should look for more information in a Herbal Pharmacopaea, or consult a qualified practioner.
 I can take no responsibility for any problem arising from the use of any plant listed here.
 The information is basic and anecdotal - a starting point only for your own research.

 Adelaide's climate is officially 'Warm Temperate', but most of the plants I grow will do well in Mediterranean climates, in the sub-tropics, and many in cool temperate regions.
 Most of the deciduous trees and shrubs can be grown in regions that have very cold winters.
 Micro-climates - the creation of very localised conditions which extend the range of plants that can be grown - are an important element of Permaculture Design.